angordeyev/bugbuns/docs/elixir/behaviours.md

 Terminology:

-There is behaviour module which defines an interace and callback module which defines implementation.
+There is a behaviour module which defines an interace and callback module which defines implementation.
 `@callback` defines callback functions which should be implemented in a callback module.

 Implementation